KreCi-NET/star-rating/readme.md

 - Sends the rating data to the server-side `rating.php` script for storage.
 - Retrieves the initial rating from the `rating.php` script upon page load.

+### Demo

+Here you will find an implemented [star rating demo](https://dev.kreci.net/stars/).
+You may click on stars to submit the rating to the server and refresh the page to see average rating.

 ### Usage

 1. Include the JavaScript file `stars.js` in your HTML file (after the rating element):